hjrdave/get-treble-gsm/src/posts/api-docs/V3/modules/create-a-module.md

       path: '#'
 ---

-Creating TrebleGSM module development is an advanced area of TrebleGSM.
+TrebleGSM module development is an advanced area of TrebleGSM.
 Please review the [How TrebleGSM Works](/api/advanced/how-treble-gsm-works) article before you proceed reading.
 ### Create a Basic Module
 To create a module, import the `createModule()` function.
 ```javascript